-“Yoon,” came a deep voice from in front of them and YooJin peered around to see an older man in his late fifties sitting on a tree stump, leaning forward, elbows on his knees.
+“Yoon,” called out a deep voice from somewhere in front of them and YooJin peered around the doctor to see an older man in his fifties sitting on a tree stump, leaning forward, elbows on his knees.
 A small dagger was in one hand and a block of wood in the other.

-YooJin’s gaze wandered further down to where the ties that should have held his dark blue robes closed sat loose at his sides, exposing the man’s bare chest and YooJin could easily make out numerous scars upon his chiseled abdomen.
+His gaze wandered further down to where the ties that should have held the older man's dark blue robes closed sat loose at his sides, exposing his bare chest and YooJin could easily make out numerous scars upon his chiseled abdomen.

 “General Shin,” said the doctor with a smile.